rstreamlabs/rstream-js/packages/rstream/examples/webhooks/README.md

 # `rstream-webhooks-example`

-Example of using rstreal webhooks.
+Example of using rstream webhooks.